Johanna Wokalek: 2002–present: Film & theatre

 On 28 July 2014 Wokalek made her operatic debut (in a speaking role with a small bit of singing) in the world premiere of Marc-André Dalbavie's opera Charlotte Salomon given at the Salzburg Festival.

 Wokalek has also appeared in Lars Kraume’s Die kommenden Tage (The Coming Days) and Sherry Hormann’s comedy Anleitung zum Unglücklichsein (The Pursuit of Unhappiness) (2012).
-In 2017 she took part in Matthias Glasner’s two-part drama for German television, Landgericht, and in Jan Speckenbach’s cinema release, Freedom, which was shown at the Locarno Festival.
-Landgericht was awarded a Grimme Prize in 2018.
+In 2017 she took part in Matthias Glasner’s two-part drama for German television, Redemption Road, and in Jan Speckenbach’s cinema release, Freedom, which was shown at the Locarno Festival.
+Redemption Road was awarded a Grimme Prize in 2018.

 In 2019 Wokalek plays Ditte Nansen in Christina Schwochow’s remake of the novel The German Lesson by Siegfried Lenz.
 In Jonas Alexander Arnby’s drama Suicide Tourist she is seen as Linda.

 In 2019 Wokalek returns to the Burgtheater as Frau John in Gerhard Hauptmann's drama The rats, directed by Andrea Beth.
 In the same year Wokalek appears on stage with the Tanztheater Wuppertal Pina Bausch in the reproduction of Macbeth Er nimmt sie an die Hand und führt sie in das Schloß, die anderen folgen.
 The successful collaboration continues in 2020 with The seven deadly sins.
 Ein Tanzabend von Pina Bausch.